remy/bind.js/README.md

 Create a `new Bind` based on an object and a mapping.
 The mapping uses a key/value pair of property path to handler.
 The handler can be a CSS selector (and thus updates the DOM) or a callback.

 There is also an *advanced* value that allows finer grain control over the binding (seen in the `skills` value in the example below).

+Browser version can be downloaded from [releases](https://github.com/remy/bind.js/releases) or via a CDN like unpkg: `https://unpkg.com/bind.js/dist/bind.min.js`

 The node version can be installed using `npm install -S bind.js`.